LNP-BP/LNPBPs/lnpbp-0006.md

 ## Design

-Miltiple protocols may commit to external (non-transaction and non-blockchain) data by constructing a special data structure called *anchor* and commiting to its content inside transaction input or output.
+Miltiple protocols may commit to external (non-transaction and non-blockchain) data by constructing a special data structure called *anchor* and committing to its content inside transaction input or output.